 3. Staying Alone in Goa

-How can you find the Volunteering opportunities?
+How can you find Volunteering opportunities in Goa?

 4. Food Options in Goa

-Sounds a bit off to me!
+It sounds a bit off to me!

-The thali will cost you less than Rs.100-Rs.120 per thali.
-You can check out my other blog that talks about How to Save Few Bucks in Goa on Food in detail.
+The thali will cost you less than Rs.100-Rs.120 per person.
+You can check out my other blog.
+It discusses how to Save Few Bucks in Goa on Food in detail.

-If the article had helped you in anyhow then don’t forget to share and follow the blog.
+Please do not forget to share and follow the blog.